Photo & Video

 Take them yourself.
 The best way to ensure you have the right to use a photo is to take the photo yourself.
 You don't need fancy equipment if you are taking photos for social media or web use.
 Ensure you have good lighting and you have consent from the individuals you are photographing.

 Contact our office to take them.
-The Student Affairs Communications & Marketing office is available to take photos.
+The Student Affairs Communications and Marketing office is available to take photos.
 Submit a project request form to schedule services.
 Our office also keeps a library of past photos available for use.